 Everyday Chef, Fruits & Veggies—More Matters

 Since frying French toast in a single skillet means that breakfast is served in batches, I’m relying on the broiler to finish cooking the toast evenly and together.
-Use strawberries when making these in late spring, then switch to blueberries, raspberries or blackberries come July and August.
+Use strawberries if you have them, but any fruit that will stay on a kebob will work.

 Strawberry French Toast Kebobs Recipe